The role of exchangeability in causal inference: Exchangeability and ignorability

-We note that, under the probabilistic exchangeability condition \eqref{equation:spope}, we had that $f(z,x,U_j) \mid (X_{j} = X_{k} = x, Z_{j} = 1, Z_{k} = 0) \stackrel{\textrm{d}}{=} f(z,x,U_k) \mid (X_{j} = X_{k} = x, Z_{j} = 1, Z_{k} = 0)$, that is, the remaining determinants of the outcome under the structural model have the same population distribution between the treatment groups.
+We note that, under the probabilistic exchangeability condition \eqref{equation:spope}, we had that $f(z,x,U_j) \mid (Z_{j} = 1, Z_{k} = 0, X_{j} = X_{k} = x) \stackrel{\textrm{d}}{=} f(z,x,U_k) \mid (Z_{j} = 1, Z_{k} = 0, X_{j} = X_{k} = x)$, that is, the remaining determinants of the outcome under the structural model have the same population distribution between the treatment groups.
 Requiring that these determinants also have the same empirical distribution between the groups being compared would correspond to the \textit{deterministic exchangeability} condition laid out by \citet[][p.
 415]{greenland:1986}.
-This is unnecessarily strong for unconfounded inferences; it rules out both confounding and imbalance (e.g.~the chance imbalances that could arise even under complete randomization).
-If we could condition on all the determinants of the outcome, the symmetry property could be written as
+This is unnecessarily strong for unconfounded inferences; it rules out both confounding and imbalance (e.g., the chance imbalances that could arise even under complete randomization).
+If we could condition on all of the determinants of the outcome, the symmetry property conditional on $A_{xu} \equiv \{Z_{j} = 1, Z_{k} = 0, X_{j} = X_{k} = x, U_{j} = U_{k} = u\}$ could be written as

 Thus, with this conditioning, the outcome is a deterministic function of the treatment assignment, and exchangeability applies trivially.
-This would be required for identifying individual level causal effects, which is impossible in practice (the `fundamental problem of causal inference' as discussed by \citealp{holland:1986}).
-The probabilistic condition is sufficient for identifying population level effects.
-In the following section we connect our concept of conditional exchangeability to Bayesian causal inference.
+This level of conditioning would be required for identifying individual level causal effects, which is impossible in practice (the `fundamental problem of causal inference' as discussed by \citealp{holland:1986}).
+The probabilistic condition is sufficient for identifying population-level effects.
+In the following section, we connect our concept of conditional exchangeability to Bayesian causal inference.